 No. 4 Folding Kodet Junior (1894)

-All Kodet cameras are cheap alternatives for the Folding and box Kodaks of the last half of the 1890's.
+All Kodet cameras are cheap alternatives for the Folding and box Kodaks of the 1890's.
 The No. 4 Folding Kodet Junior was the cheapest of all of them, costing only $ 12.

 For this the photographist got a plate camera that took 4 x 5 inch photos on glass plates in double holders.
 Three of these double holders and a ground glass could be stored inside the back part of the body.
 A door on top gave access to these.
 The door in the back could be opened to view the ground glass for focusing and composing the picture, but the three plateholders had to be taken out first.
 The holders could be replaced with a special darkroom loaded Kodet rollholder for 48 exposures.